Leaving an Abusive Relationship with No Money

 For example:

-- You may need people to watch the children while you are busy with lawyers, looking for work, or seeking support on healing from abuse.
+- You may need people to watch the children while you are busy with lawyers, looking for work, or seeking support for healing from abuse.

 Narcissistic abuse results in you being addicted to the cycle of abuse and you will need support to deal with the emotional pain and grief of leaving the relationship.